 We have growing evidence for the effectiveness and safety of our Wolbachia method and have set up projects in 11 countries.

-We have released Wolbachia-carrying mosquitoes to reach approximately 5 million people (as at December 2019).
+We have released Wolbachia-carrying mosquitoes to reach more than 5.3 million people (as at June 2020).
 In areas where Wolbachia is self-sustaining at a high level, there has been a significant reduction in the number of dengue cases.

 Safe and self-sustaining